divergence-wiki/ntt/windows/FortiClient-setup.md

 Get the Remote Gateway, Custom Port, and Username info from your instructor.
 Make sure to select the checkbox for Customize port.

-Once you have filled out the connection info,
+Once you have filled out the connection info, click Save.

 <img width="442" alt="image" src="https://user-images.githubusercontent.com/102036007/163693970-0b44d842-87e7-46b9-903b-6b1ee494d708.png">

-Your instructor will provide details on configuring the VPN.
+If you have already activated your FortiToken [Android](https://github.com/divergence-wiki/ntt/tree/main/android) | [iOS](https://github.com/divergence-wiki/ntt/tree/main/iOS), you are ready to connect to the VPN.
+Go ahead and test the VPN connection.